cloudfoundry/docs-bosh/content/vsphere-cpi.md

 * **vm\_storage\_policy\_name** [Boolean, optional]: Name of the storage Policy which is applied to a VM and its ephemeral disk.
 Availablein v53+
 * **upgrade\_hw\_version** [Boolean, optional]: Upgrades the virtual hardware version of a virtual machine to the latest supported version on the ESXi host.
 Default: `false`.
 * **nsxt** [Dictionary, optional]: NSX-T configuration options.
 Available in v45+.
-    * **use_policy_api** [Boolean, optional]: Enabling this feature will use the [NSX-T Policy API](https://blogs.vmware.com/networkvirtualization/2020/06/navigating-nsxt-policy-apis.html/) instead of the Manager API.
-It only affects the attachment of VMs to NS Groups and VM placement in static Load Balancer Pools.
+    * **use\_policy\_api** [Boolean, optional]: Enabling this feature will use the [NSX-T Policy API](https://blogs.vmware.com/networkvirtualization/2020/06/navigating-nsxt-policy-apis.html/) instead of the Manager API.
+It affects the attachment of VMs to NS Groups and VM placement in static Load Balancer Pools.
 This feature is experimental.
 Default: false.
 Available in v56+.
+In v58+, the VM's NSX-T segment ports are also tagged.
+The tags are prepended with `bosh/` and include the key/value pairs specified in the tags blocks of the [deployment](manifest-v2/#tags) or [runtime](runtime-config/#tags) configurations as well as BOSH default metadata (`instance_group`, `job`, `index`, etc.)
     * **host** [String, required]: The NSX-T server's address.
 Can be a hostname (e.g. `nsx-server.example.com`) or an IP address.
     * **username** [String, required]: The login username for the NSX-T server.
     * **password** [String, required]: The login password for the NSX-T server.